What causes baldness? Hair Loss? Alopecia ?

 Concluding Remarks on Female Baldness

-If you believe you have permanent or temporary hair loss - female baldness - you must first visit a physician hair restoration specialist that can diagnose you and your hair, and recommend a proper medical or surgical treatment.
+If you believe you have permanent or temporary hair loss - female baldness - check with your doctor or maybe a hair specialist with a medical background, that can diagnose you and your hair, and recommend a proper medical or surgical treatment.

 The second step will obviously be, then, to weigh up what you have found out and, if you agree, take the suggested course of action and remedy any hair loss that may have occurred.